HIPS/autograd/README.md

 [Dougal Maclaurin](mailto:maclaurin@physics.harvard.edu) and [David Duvenaud](http://mlg.eng.cam.ac.uk/duvenaud/)

-We thank Matthew Johnson and Jasper Snoek, and the rest of the HIPS group (led by Ryan P. Adams) for helpful contributions.
+We thank Matthew Johnson, Jasper Snoek, and the rest of the HIPS group (led by Ryan P. Adams) for helpful contributions.
-We thank Analog Devices International and Samsung Advanced Institute of Technology for their gracious funding.
+We thank Analog Devices International and Samsung Advanced Institute of Technology for their support.